/

 Real world performance

 We tested the Full Fibre 900 package in a typical suburban home.
-Download speeds over ethernet consistently cleared 850Mbps, and the Smart Hub 2 managed roughly 400Mbps over Wi-Fi in the same room.
+Download speeds over ethernet consistently cleared 850Mbps, and the older Smart Hub 2 managed roughly 400Mbps over Wi-Fi in the same room.
 That is more than enough to pull down a 100GB game in well under half an hour.

 Upload speeds remain much lower than download, usually around 110Mbps on BT's top consumer tier.
 That is normal for BT's residential packages, but it is worth knowing if you upload big 4K video files or huge cloud backups on a regular basis.